dloyst/webpack.js.org/content/configuration/module.md

 All normal, post and pre loaders can be omitted (overridden) by prefixing `!!` in the request.

 Inline loaders and `!` prefixes should not be used as they are non-standard.
-They may be use by loader generated code.
+They may be used by loader generated code.

 ## `Rule.exclude`